-Chamomile contains chemicals that relax a dog’s muscles and calms them down.
-We’ve done a detailed article about the benefits of Chamomile for dogs, and we highly recommend take some time to read it.
+Chamomile contains chemicals that relax a dog’s muscles and calm them down.
+We’ve done a detailed article about the benefits of Chamomile for dogs, and we highly recommend taking some time to read it.

 Passionflower increases serotonin and dopamine levels, which improves your dog’s mood and temperament.

 Valerian root is an herbal supplement that acts as a mild sedative.